Lexus LS (XF40): USF40 / USF41 (2006)

 Introduced at the 2006 North American International Auto Show, the redesigned LS was based on the LF-Sh concept vehicle and used an all-new platform.
-The initial models, the LS 460 (USF40) and long wheelbase LS 460 L (USF41), featured a brand-new 4.6 L 1UR-FSE V8 producing 380 hp and 367 lbft of torque.
+The initial models, the LS 460 (USF40) and long wheelbase LS 460 L (USF41), featured a new 4.6 L 1UR-FSE V8 producing 380 hp and 367 lbft of torque.
 The LS 460 introduced the first production eight-speed automatic transmission and an automatic parking system.

 The LS 460 and LS 460 L first went on sale in Japan on 19 September 2006.
 It was the first time the car was sold under the Lexus marque in Japan, and identified the next phase of Lexus' launch as a global premium brand.
 Its exclusivity is shared with the Toyota Century and the Toyota Crown Majesta, which are only sold at dedicated Toyota Japanese dealerships called Toyota Store.

 The LS 460 and LS 460 L arrived at dealerships in the United States on 20 October 2006.
 Sales of the LS 460 began in Europe in late 2006.
 In early 2007, the redesigned Lexus LS reached the Middle East and other Asian countries.
 The LS 460 arrived in Australia in mid-2007.
 The U.S. launch of the 2007 Lexus LS model was accompanied by special presentations at "460 Degrees" art galleries in Beverly Hills, Chicago, Miami, and New York City, and an outdoor vehicle art display at the World Financial Center in downtown Manhattan.

 The previous double-wishbone front suspension was replaced with a dual joint multilink design, with an all-electric system.
-To increase rigidity and lower unsprung weight, forged aluminum is now used for the suspension links, front steering knuckles, and rear hub carriers. along with a single-piece hollow die-cast aluminum front subframe with machined mounting points, and approximately half of the body uses high-tensile steel.
-Overall the amount of laser welding has been doubled compared to the previous model.
+To increase rigidity and lower unsprung weight, forged aluminum was used for the suspension links, front steering knuckles, and rear hub carriers. along with a single-piece hollow die-cast aluminum front subframe with machined mounting points, and approximately half of the body used high-tensile steel.
+Overall the amount of laser welding was doubled compared to the previous model.

-The LS 460 L, the debut vehicle of the LS line at the 2006 North American International Auto Show, sports an added 4.8 in of length, affording passengers a more capacious rear compartment, and adds more features.
-Standard amenities on the LS 460 L (some optional on the LS 460) include a power open/close trunk, heated steering wheel, backup camera, navigation system, XM NavTraffic in the U.S., Bluetooth, semi-aniline leather interior, and heated/cooled power memory rear seats.
-The LS 460 L offers the Variable Gear Ratio Steering (VGRS) and the Adaptive Variable Suspension performance upgrades; the air suspension features normal, comfort, and sport modes.
-Compared to the standard wheelbase LS 460, the LS 460 L adds up to 250 lb of weight while still matching the 0–60 mph acceleration of its lighter stablemate, listed at 5.4 seconds.
-The "Executive Class Four-Seat Package" with massaging rear seat is an option for chauffeured customers.
+The LS 460 L, the debut vehicle of the LS line at the 2006 North American International Auto Show, sported an added 4.8 in of length, affording passengers a more capacious rear compartment, and added features.
+Standard amenities on the LS 460 L (some optional on the LS 460) included a power open/close trunk, heated steering wheel, backup camera, navigation system, XM NavTraffic in the U.S., Bluetooth, semi-aniline leather interior, and heated/cooled power memory rear seats.
+The LS 460 L offered the Variable Gear Ratio Steering (VGRS) and the Adaptive Variable Suspension performance upgrades; the air suspension features normal, comfort, and sport modes.
+Compared to the standard wheelbase LS 460, the LS 460 L added up to 250 lb of weight while still matching the 0–60 mph acceleration of its lighter stablemate, listed at 5.4 seconds.
+The "Executive Class Four-Seat Package" with massaging rear seat was an option for chauffeured customers.